 10. Does your website have clear calls to action?

 Make sure your calls to action are clear and prominent.
-Buttons should be easy to spot and click on, especially on a mobile device.
+Buttons should be easy to spot and click, especially on mobile devices.

 If you have questions regarding any of these suggestions or any other issues you encounter as you evaluate your website, please do not hesitate to contact us today.
 We’d be happy to help answer any questions you may have.
 Don’t have time to check out your site?
 Our digital marketing team performs website performance audits to help you identify and resolve issues and get your website working for you!